samanklesaria/SizeCheck/README.md

 The `sizecheck` package provides a decorator that automatically adds runtime shape checking to Python functions based on size-annotated variable names using AST transformation. [![][docs-dev-img]][docs-dev-url]

+For previous versions of the documentation, substitute `latest` in the documentation URL above for the desired version.

 ## Overview

 When writing PyTorch or NumPy code, it's common to use naming conventions that indicate tensor shapes, as in this [Medium post](https://medium.com/@NoamShazeer/shape-suffixes-good-coding-style-f836e72e24fd).
 For example, if a tensor `weights` has shape `N × K`, you might name the variable `weights_NK`.
 This library automatically validates that tensors match their annotated shapes at runtime by analyzing and modifying your function's Abstract Syntax Tree (AST).